-The word, scientist, was first mentioned in 1834, after philosopher and historian, William Whewell, claimed the word.
-Whewell used the word “scientist,” to describe one who studies the organization and behavior of the natural and physical world, through observation and experiments.
+The word, scientist, was first mentioned in 1834 after philosopher and historian William Whewell claimed it.
+Whewell used the word “scientist” to describe one who studies the natural and physical world’s organization and behaviour through observation and experiments.

-With the help of science, we all can take advantage of the wonderful technologies it throws at us, going from computers the size of rooms, to computers you can hold in your hand.
+With the help of science, we all can take advantage of the wonderful technologies it throws at us, going from computers the size of rooms to computers you can hold in your hand.
 Now we can conveniently store this technology in our pockets, thanks to Moore’s law.
-Moore’s law, is the observation that the number of transistors in a condensed circuit will double approximately every 18 months.
+Moore’s law observes that the number of transistors in a condensed circuit will double approximately every 18 months.
 This has held strong since 1965, ever since Gordon E. Moore, the founder of Fairchild Semiconductors and Intel, brought forth this notion.
-If we continue this trend with computers and now super computers, it won’t be long before it surpasses human intelligence.
-Will this lead us to a Terminator based scenario?
-Or could it help give more advanced solutions on making the world a better place?
+If we continue this trend with computers and now supercomputers, it won’t be long before it surpasses human intelligence.
+Will this lead us to a Terminator-based scenario?
+Could it help give more advanced solutions to make the world a better place?

-Many famous scientists such as Darwin, Einstein, Tesla, and Newton, have laid the groundwork for a better understanding of our universe.
-A lot of the work they accomplished still remains relevant today.
-Although, they didn’t get everything right, some ideas have been added onto their already existing platforms, and some things have since been disproven.
-Certain topics brought forth by these scientists, still to this day, have yet to give an explanation as to why it is.
-Whether it be a new or older science based head scratcher, we will try and find the answer, after all it’s human nature.
+Many famous scientists, such as Darwin, Einstein, Tesla, and Newton, have laid the groundwork to understand our universe better.
+A lot of the work they accomplished remains relevant today.
+Although they didn’t get everything right, some ideas have been added onto their already existing platforms, and some things have since been disproven.
+Certain topics brought forth by these scientists, still to this day, have yet to explain as to why it is.
+Whether it be a new or older science-based head-scratcher, we will try and find the answer.
+After all, it’s human nature.

-As we continue to rapidly advance, there are still plenty of science mysteries we still can’t fully apprehend, here are some conundrums still trying to be understood…
+As we continue to advance rapidly, there are still plenty of science mysteries we still can’t fully apprehend.
+Here are some conundrums still trying to be understood…

 - What Causes Gravity?

 Gravity is the weakest of all powers in the universe.
-At the same time, making it the most mysterious as well, as scientists can’t measure it in a lab setting.
+Simultaneously, making it the most mysterious as well, as scientists can’t measure it in a lab setting.
 Without gravity, we would not exist.

 - Why is there a limit to the Speed of Light?

-According to Einstein’s special relativity, gives us a theory that provides the speed of light a rate of 186,000 miles per second.
-Einstein hypothesized that light constantly travels at the same speed for every person viewing it, regardless of how fast the person is travelling.
-Currently, it is unknown why the speed of light is the speed of which it is.
+According to Einstein’s special relativity gives us a theory that provides the speed of light at a rate of 186,000 miles per second.
+Einstein hypothesized that light constantly travels at the same speed for every person viewing it, regardless of how fast they are travelling.
+Currently, it is unknown why the speed of light is the speed at which it is.
 We do know without it, we and our universe could not and would not exist.

 - What causes Out of Body Experiences (OBE)?

-Having an out-of-body experience, involves the feeling of floating beyond one’s body.
-These astral projections can occur for numerous reasons, usually occurs in a dream state, near-death experience, serious brain trauma, sensory deprivation, major dehydration and or under the influence of psychedelic drugs.
+Having an out-of-body experience involves the feeling of floating beyond one’s body.
+These astral projections can occur for numerous reasons, usually in a dream state, near-death experience, serious brain trauma, sensory deprivation, major dehydration and or under the influence of psychedelic drugs.

 In the fields of neuroscience and psychology, a lot of theories have appeared as to why OBEs occur.
-The most common being, an OBE is an experience from an altered mental state, like in a dream.
-With recent advancements in technology, scientists are able to create an illusion of the patient having an OBE, at the same time using an MRI machine to see what parts of the brain are being triggered.
-Even with these technological advancements, this theory is still far from any justifications to why this happens in the first place.
+The most common being, an OBE, is an experience from an altered mental state, like in a dream.
+With recent advancements in technology, scientists can create an illusion of the patient having an OBE while using an MRI machine to see what parts of the brain are being triggered.
+Even with these technological advancements, this theory is still far from any justification as to why this happens in the first place.

 - The Origin of Life

 In the Darwinian world, evolution has taught us that our closest living ancestor is the chimpanzee.
-We are even closer in relations to the more recently discovered – bonobo chimp from the Congo.
-Unlike the screeching screams and fighting that occurs in the chimpanzee world where males are the leaders, laughter can be heard all day where bonobos play and look after one another, and females are the leaders in their clans.
+We are even closer concerning the more recently discovered – bonobo chimp from the Congo.
+Unlike the screeching screams and fighting in the chimpanzee world, where males are the leaders, laughter can be heard all day where bonobos play and look after one another, and females are the leaders in their clans.

 But how and where did life come from in the first place?

 Some scientists consider life appeared the moment our planet was strong enough to support it.
 Leading estimates say earth formed about 4.5 billion years ago.
-Earliest evidence for life on Earth, is from fossilized bacteria, coming from a region in Australia, that are approximately 3.4 billion years old.
+The earliest evidence for life on Earth is from fossilized bacteria, coming from a region in Australia that is approximately 3.4 billion years old.
 As old as they are, these bacteria’s biochemistry (which surprisingly are still around today) is so intricate that they have cell walls protecting their DNA, leading scientists to believe that life must have begun much earlier, maybe as far back as 3.8 billion years ago.

 Just because they know rough estimates of when life first appeared, scientists are still far beyond answering how it got here.